css566/css566.github.io/_posts/2016-04-28-Social_Theories_for_Software_Management.md

 <h1><a name="theory_z">Theory Z</a> </h1>
 William Ouchi theorized that the key to better performance is employee loyalty.
 After observing management practices in Japanese factories, he wrote that managers can best influence performance by ensuring a secure employment environment for their workers.
 This is in fact an application of [Social Exchange Theory](#exchange) to organizations. <br>
-Ouchi's theory is discussed in this textbook on [Theories of Motivation] (https://www.boundless.com/business/textbooks/boundless-business-textbook/motivation-theories-and-applications-11/theories-of-motivation-75/ouchi-s-theory-z-359-8432/). <br>
+Ouchi's theory is discussed in this textbook on <a href="https://www.boundless.com/business/textbooks/boundless-business-textbook/motivation-theories-and-applications-11/theories-of-motivation-75/ouchi-s-theory-z-359-8432/">Theories of Motivation</a>. <br>
 This theory relies on the principles of [alignment]({% post_url 2016-04-28-Social_Principles_of_Software_Management %}#alignment), [cohesion]({% post_url 2016-04-28-Social_Principles_of_Software_Management %}#cohesion), [commitment]({% post_url 2016-04-28-Social_Principles_of_Software_Management %}#commitment), [collaboration]({% post_url 2016-04-28-Social_Principles_of_Software_Management %}#collaboration), and [transparency]({% post_url 2016-04-28-Social_Principles_of_Software_Management %}#transparency).<br>
 <blockquote>W. G. Ouchi.
 (1981).
 Theory Z, How American Business can Meet the Japanese Challenge.
 Reading, MA: Addison-Wesley. </blockquote>